Natural Treasures On A National Parks Trip

 Yellowstone National Park is More Than Just Geysers

 But geysers aren’t the only thing you will find in Yellowstone on your National Parks trip.
-This was the place where we saw our first buffalo as he sauntered right up to our car.
+This was the place where we saw our first buffalo.
+He sauntered right up to our car.
 You should have heard me squeal as I rushed to get back in the car.